tuffy-cloud/Hashi_Innovation_Days_Vault/Lab 3 - Writing First Secret/README.md

 ### Step 4 - List Secret Keys using CLI:

-List all the secret keys stored in the key/value secret backend
+List all the secret keys stored in the key/value secret backend:

 $ vault list secret